 In conjunction with entering into the Second LNV Credit Facility, DLP IV pledged life insurance policies having an aggregate face value of approximately \$298.3 million as additional collateral and received an advance of approximately \$37.1 million (inclusive of certain fees and expenses incurred in connection with the negotiation and entry into the Second LNV Credit Facility).
 In conjunction with entering into the Third LNV Credit Facility, DLP V transferred life insurance policies having an aggregate face value of approximately \$440.6 million to DLP IV, which were pledged as additional collateral to the Third LNV Credit Facility, and DLP IV received proceeds of approximately \$51.2 million (net of certain fees and expenses incurred in connection with the negotiation and entry into the Third LNV Credit Facility).
-The Third LNV Credit Facility sets forth interest and other terms and covenants similar those included in the previous LNV Credit Facility.
-As of June 30, 2021, 100.0% of the total face value of the life insurance policies portfolio is pledged to LNV Corporation.
+As of September 30, 2021, 77.0% of the total face value of the life insurance policies portfolio is pledged to LNV Corporation.

 The LNV Credit Facility has certain financial and nonfinancial covenants.
 In addition, the LNV Credit Facility has certain reporting obligations that require DLP IV to deliver unaudited quarterly financial statements no later than forty-five days after the end of each of the first three fiscal quarters, and audited annual financial statements no later than ninety days after the end of each fiscal year.
-We were in compliance with these covenants at June 30, 2021, and continue to be as of the date of this filing.
+We were in compliance with these covenants at September 30, 2021, and continue to be as of the date of this filing.

-The Third LNV Credit Facility makes available a total of up to \$300.0 million in credit to DLP IV with a maturity date of September 27, 2029.
-The principal amount outstanding under this facility was \$236.7 million and \$202.6 million at June 30, 2021 and December 31, 2020, respectively.
-There were unamortized deferred financing costs of \$9.5 million and \$8.9 million as of June 30, 2021 and December 31, 2020, respectively.
+The Fourth LNV Credit Facility makes available a total of up to \$300.0 million in credit to DLP IV with a maturity date of September 27, 2029.
+The principal amount outstanding under this facility was \$229.9 million and \$202.6 million at September 30, 2021 and December 31, 2020, respectively.
+There were unamortized deferred financing costs of \$7.9 million and \$8.9 million as of September 30, 2021 and December 31, 2020, respectively.
 The difference between the amount outstanding and the carrying amount on our condensed consolidated balance sheets is due to netting of unamortized debt issuance costs.